MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed-out-of-teams-android-devices.md

 ---
-title: Signed out of Teams certified Android devices
+title: Certified Android devices get signed out of Teams
-description: Provides workarounds for an issue in which Android devices are signed out of Teams automatically. ms.date: 08/07/2024
+description: Provides workarounds for an issue in which certified Android devices are signed out of Teams automatically. ms.date: 08/08/2024
 author: helenclu
 ms.author: luche
 manager: dcscontentpm